Improved Bounds for Coin Flipping, Leader Election, and Random Selection: Proof Overview

-\paragraph{Organization} We introduce necessary preliminaries in \cref{sec:prelim}.
+\paragraph{Organization} We introduce the necessary preliminaries in \cref{sec:prelim}.
 In \cref{sec:family-baised}, we prove our main technical result on jointly biasing most functions in any family of functions.
 We prove our main lower bound result on the resilience of coin flipping protocols in \cref{sec:biasing-protocols}.
-In \cref{sec:explicit-protocols}, we present new coin flipping protocols.
-We conclude with some discussion and open problems in \cref{sec:open}.
+In \cref{sec:explicit-protocols}, we present new multiround coin flipping protocols.
+In \cref{sec: multioutput extract}, we construct one-round random selection protocols that output uniform random bits.
+In \cref{sec: random selection impossibility}, we prove our impossibility results for one-round random selection.
+We finally conclude with some discussion and open problems in \cref{sec:open}.
+We provide a high level comparison of our coin flipping protocol lower bound (\cref{thm: intro protocol lb}) to that of \cite{RSZ02leader} in \cref{sec: appendix compare to rsz}.

 \dobib